Let It Snow (1999 film)

-Let It Snow (also known as Snow Days) is a 1999 American romantic comedy film directed by Adam Marcus and written and produced by Kipp Marcus.
-The film stars Marcus, Alice Dylan, Bernadette Peters, Larry Pine, Henry Simmons, Judith Malina, and Miraim Shor.
+Let It Snow (also known as Snow Days) is a 1999 American romantic comedy film directed by Adam Marcus and written and produced by his brother, Kipp Marcus, who also stars.
+Additional cast members include Alice Dylan, Bernadette Peters, Larry Pine, Henry Simmons, Judith Malina, and Miriam Shor.
 The story involves a young man who finds love during "snow days" time off from high school, but spends years finding his true self.
-He is haunted by the family "curse"—as told to him by his grandmother—that the men in the family are doomed.
+He is haunted by a family curse—as told to him by his grandmother—that the men in the family are doomed.

 The film was released by Artistic License on June 8, 2001 to mixed reviews.

 Plot

 James Ellis (Kipp Marcus) meets and falls in love with Sarah (Alice Dylan) during time off for snow days while in high school.
 James, however, has commitment issues, and Sarah eventually winds up engaged to Peter (Peter Giles).
 His grandmother (Judith Malina) had warned him about the family curse, that the "men always leave and the women go crazy", which causes James to be reluctant to commit.
 Over the next few years, James searches for his true self, ending up at "The CIA" – the Culinary Institute of America.

 His eccentric mother Elise (Bernadette Peters), still upset that her husband left her and James, is on an endless search for her inner self and has commitment issues of her own.
 She spends her time with a series of lovers who don't speak English, in the "International House of Boyfriends".

 Ultimately James overcomes the family curse and wins Sarah.